-This section contains instructions to check that your operating system correctly recognizes your USB dongle.
+This section contains instructions to check that your USB dongle is correctly recognized by your operating system.

 GNU/Linux Troubleshooting

 For GNU/Linux Users (Ubuntu at least), by default, the dongle access has not been granted to the user, you have to modify udev rules.
 Please create a /etc/udev/rules.d/91-usbdongle.rules file with the following contents: